Terms and Definitions

 1. Introduction

 The CWRC Ontology is the ontology of the Canadian Writing Research Collaboratory.
 This human-readable version of the ontology accompanies the introduction to the ontology (see Introduction).
-The ontology is the primary source for understanding how the ontology works.
+The ontology itself is the primary source for understanding the ontology.

-The intended audience of this document are scholars and practitioners who wish to understand how the ontology works and who intend to make use of this ontology.
+The intended audience of this specification is scholars and practitioners who wish to understand how the ontology works.

-The ontology is understood to be a living document that makes no claims to completeness.
-Instances have been derived from particular datasets and will be expanded progressively over time.
+This is a living ontology that makes no claims to completeness.
+Instances have been derived from particular datasets and are being expanded progressively over time.
 Continuity is ensured using the OWL ontology annotations for ontological compatibility and for deprecated classes and properties.
 Deprecated ontology terms remain present but are marked as such.

 We welcome suggestions for new classes, properties, and predicates from those wishing to use the ontology for their own datasets, as well as suggestions related to the complexity of vocabularies associated with existing terms.
 Please submit suggestions via an issue or a pull request to the CWRC Ontology code repository.

-This document includes an overview of the ontology, as well as the ontology itself.
+This document includes an overview of the ontology, as well as the ontology specification itself.

 Navigate to the ontology terms and definitions.